 If we learn how to incorporate “commonly used phrases” when we speak Italian, we will be able to express ourselves more easily and quickly.
 We will be on our way to building complex sentences and speaking more like we do in our native language!

-This post is the fourth in a series that will originate in our Conversational Italian!
+This post is the 12th in a series that originated in our Conversational Italian!
 Facebook group.
-After our group has had a chance to use these phrases, I will post them on this blog for everyone to try.
+Our group has had a chance to use these phrases.
+Now I am posting them on this blog for everyone to try!

-Another of our “commonly used phrases,” that will help us talk more easily is
+Many “commonly used phrases” that will help us talk more easily describe

 See below for how this works.